croct-tech/plug-js/docs/events.md

 ## User Events

-The User category has the following events:
+The user category has the following events:

 ### userSignedUp